GSA/data.gov/README.md

 Application playbooks deploy a single Application and its Services (e.g. apache2).
 We document supported tags and common variables here, but you should refer to the individual roles for the complete documentation.
+Note: deploying from the `master` branch will deploy a frozen version of each application via its `fcs` branch.

 _These commands assume you've activated the virtualenv with `pipenv shell` or you can prefix each command with `pipenv run` e.g. `pipenv run ansible`._